ajstewartlang/Manchester_2_Day_R_Course/README.md

 <br>
 If you have any questions in advance of the course, feel free to drop me an email (Andrew.Stewart@manchester.ac.uk)

-I look forward to seeing you all on the 31st!
+I look forward to seeing you all on Day One!